 Procter & Gamble creates 350 personas for niche campaigns

-Procter & Gamble (P&G) is so convinced about the effectiveness of highly targeted campaigns it’s using them across its entire portfolio.
+Procter & Gamble (P&G) is so convinced about the effectiveness of highly targeted campaigns and niche audiences, and it’s using them across its entire portfolio.

 The company has used its 1 billion+ consumer IDs to build “smart audiences”, identifying niche audiences to target for each brand.